Testing awk

 ERR: bbawk: awk: tests/gawktests/dtdgport.awk:37: %*x formats are not supported

 The hex values are the first 7 digits of the MD5 of the output file.
 If the output is an empty file, the MD5 is replaced with all zeroes to make it easier to spot.
-If any stderr output occurs, the first digit is replaced with a ‘!’; if a non-zero return code occurs, the second digit is replaced with ‘!’.
-In either case, the stderr output and return code are printed.
+If any stderr output occurs, the first digit is replaced with a ‘!’; if a non-zero exit code occurs, the second digit is replaced with ‘!’.
+In either case, the stderr output (ERR:) and exit code (RET:) are printed.
 These (non-pass-fail, non-timing) reports always display a hash value of the output for the first column (i.e. the first awk version tested).
 In subsequent columns, if the hash is different from the first column, that hash is listed; but if hash matches a hash from a previous column then the awk version of that column is listed, and if it differs from the first column it is up-cased.

 So for example, for delarpm2.awk, nnawk has a different output from gawk, mawk matches nnawk, goawk has yet another different output, bbawk matches gawk, and both tbawk (toybox awk – my awk for toybox) and muwak (my awk compiled with musl libc) match goawk.
 For dfacheck1.awk, gawk gave some output, nnawk produced no output, mawk and goawk also produced no output (matching nnawk), bbawk matched gawk, tbawk produced the same output as gawk but had stderr output, and muwak matched tbawk, including having stderr output.